How to calculate employee retention rate (and why you should)

 188 ÷ 200 x 100 = 94%

-While this formula is a great starting point when comparing retention rates across months, it doesn’t offer great clarity into who left and why.
-You may choose to leave out involuntary turnover and focus instead on employees who have chosen to leave.
+While this formula is a great starting point when comparing retention rates across months, it doesn't clarify who left and why.
+It's important to distinguish between different types of employee turnover — voluntary and involuntary — as both tell a very different story.

 What is a good employee retention rate?